Structure constants for simple Lie algebras from principal $\mathfrak{sl}_2$-triple: Preliminaries

 In our setting, the highest weight vector of $V_i$ is given by $E^i$.
 Hence a basis adapted to the line decomposition \eqref{line-decompo} is given by

 where $i\in \{1,...,n-1\}$ and $j\in \{-i,-i+1,...,i-1,i\}$.

-For the lowest weight vector in $V_i$, we have now two options: either $F^i$, or $G_{i,-i}=\ad_F^{2i}(E^i)$.
-Both differ by some constant given by the following proposition: \begin{proposition} We have $G_{i,-i}=(-1)^i (2i)! \, F^i$. \end{proposition} The identity is independent of the choice of principal $\mathfrak{sl}_2$-triple, since all of them are conjugated.
+There are two lowest weight vectors in $V_i$: $F^i$ and $G_{i,-i}=\ad_F^{2i}(E^i)$.
+Since there is a unique lowest weight vector up to scale, both differ by some constant given by the following proposition: \begin{proposition} We have $G_{i,-i}=(-1)^i (2i)! \, F^i$. \end{proposition} The identity is independent of the choice of principal $\mathfrak{sl}_2$-triple, since all of them are conjugated.
 Then the proof reduces to a direct computation using the representatives \eqref{Eq:e-h-f}.

 Similar to the case of $\mathfrak{sl}_2$, we can now associate monomials to the $G_{i,j}$.
 Then, we want to recover the Lie bracket as a manipulation of the polynomials.
 We fix the following association: